 Once the Azure Anomaly Detector has been created, the same can be integrated in CoreStack by performing the following steps:

-- Click icon on the top left of CoreStack and select Integrated Tools from the menu.
+- Click icon on the bottom left of CoreStack and select Integrated Tools from the menu.
 Integrated Tools screen will be displayed.

 - Select Anomaly Detector in the left side under Monitoring section.